 *Gender identity refers to an individual’s internal sense of gender.
 A person’s gender identity may be different from or the same as the person’s sex assigned at birth

 Planned Parenthood of the Southern Finger Lakes and Out for Health have created an app, Pee in Peace, that details the locations of gender friendly restrooms throughout the Ithaca area.
 This app includes downtown Ithaca, Cornell's campus, and Ithaca College's campus.
 To learn more about the app, visit: http://peeinpeace.org/

 Cornell is committed to accommodating transgender students in on-campus housing.
 Gender-inclusive housing is a policy that affords Cornell students the option to live on campus with whomever they choose, regardless of biological sex, gender, or gender identity.
 Learn more about Gender-Inclusive Housing.
-To learn about other housing options, please visit here.
+Learn about other housing options.

 Preferred and/or Chosen Name

 E-Mail Display Name

 Blackboard Name Change